What is an enmeshed family

 When boundaries are diffused excessively between parent and child, the child will have difficulty individuating appropriately.
-A child with an enmeshed parent often feels unable to separate from them and have lower self-esteem.
+A child with an enmeshed parent often feels unable to separate from them and has low self-esteem.
 They can be indecisive about their career path and reluctant to take healthy risks to reach their potential.

 Children who are expected to take care of their parents may experience role confusion.

-Psychosocial and developmental research has shown that family differentiation also influences many aspects of a child’s developing psychological self, including individuality, individuation, and identity11.
+Psychosocial and developmental research has shown that family differentiation also influences many aspects of a child’s developing psychological sense of self, including individuality, individuation, and individual identity11.